 Though it's quite rare, sometimes chronic lymphocytic leukemia (CLL) is diagnosed when very, very high numbers of WBCs thicken the blood and cause problems.

-Sometimes very high numbers of leukemia cells in the blood cause problems with normal circulation.
+Very high numbers of leukemia cells in the blood can cause problems with normal circulation, which can lead to heart failure and breathing problems.
 Chemotherapy may not lower the number of cells until a few days after the first dose.
-In the meantime, leukapheresis may be used before chemotherapy.
-In this procedure, your blood is passed through a special machine that removes white blood cells (including leukemia cells) and returns the rest of the blood cells and plasma back into the bloodstream.
+Because of this time delay, leukapheresis may be used right away − before chemotherapy.
+In this procedure, your blood is passed through a special machine that takes out the white blood cells (including leukemia cells) and returns the rest of the blood cells and plasma back into your bloodstream.

 Leukapheresis works quickly to get the number of leukemia cells down.
-However, without further treatment (like chemotherapy , monoclonal antibodies , or targeted therapy ) to kill the cancer cells, the cell count will go back up again.
+Still, without more treatment (like chemotherapy , monoclonal antibodies , or targeted therapy ) to kill the cancer cells, the cell count will go back up again over time.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.